IN THIS ARTICLE

 • Decision criteria

-This is really no different from the approach that you would take for account-based marketing, you would still want to define those areas for a targeted account.
+This is really no different from the approach that you would take for account-based marketing.
+You would still want to define those areas for a targeted account.
 It might be that it is easier with a targeted account as those areas will have real, and specific information associated with them, but then again, it may be just as difficult to find out that information as to define them for a buyer persona approach.

 Content creation